 Lise Chouinard | Administrative Assistant

-As the Manager of Communications and Membership at the Nunavut Arts and Crafts Association, Kathleen leads communications and marketing projects and oversees the organization’s engagement initiatives.
-Previously, she was the Programming Coordinator at Galerie SAW Gallery in Ottawa, where she coordinated and co-curated exhibitions and oversaw the operations of Club SAW, hosting over 700 arts and cultural events during her time there.
-Her projects have been featured and received favourable reviews in BLOUIN ARTINFO, BBC.com, Canadian Art, Le Devoir, Global National News, The London Art File, Nunatsiaq News, The Ottawa Citizen, Ottawa Magazine, Ottawa Xpress, The Royal Academy of Arts and Voir.
+As the Director of Programming at NACA Kathleen oversees the development and delivery of the organization’s projects and initiatives.
+Previously, she was Manager of Communications and Membership at NACA and the Programming Coordinator at Galerie SAW Gallery in Ottawa, where she coordinated exhibitions and oversaw the operations of Club SAW, hosting over 700 arts and cultural events during her time there.
+Her curatorial work and artistic programming has been featured and received favourable reviews in BLOUIN ARTINFO, BBC.com, Canadian Art, CBC, CTV, Le Devoir, Global National News, Nunatsiaq News, The Ottawa Citizen, Ottawa Magazine, The Royal Academy of Arts, Voir and the Winnipeg Free Press.
 She has taught courses in visual arts and communications at Nunavut Arctic College and the University of Windsor, and holds a Master of Fine Arts degree from the University of Windsor and a Bachelor of Fine Arts degree from Lakehead University.

-Thomas Rohner joined the Nunavut Arts and Crafts Association in 2017 to spearhead NACA’s ambitious Canada 150 Project.
+Thomas Rohner leads NACA's communications and marketing projects and oversees engagement initiatives.
+Thomas joined the Nunavut Arts and Crafts Association in 2017 to spearhead NACA’s ambitious Canada 150 Project.
 The aim of the $500,000 project is to coordinate and distribute funds to at least 10 Nunavut community events or projects marking Canada’s 150th birthday.
 Partnering with the Department of Canadian Heritage, Nunavut’s Department of Economic Development and Transportation, Nunavut Tourism, Nunavut Film and the Inuit Heritage Trust, Thomas headed a Canada 150 committee that approved fourteen community celebrations in twelve different communities.
 Thomas has lived in Iqaluit for three years, most of which he spent as a daily reporter for Nunatsiaq News, where he won multiple awards for his reporting.
 Thomas continues to pursue his passion for investigative journalism and writing while also teaching piano lessons.